 What Is The Difference Between Acids And Fatty Acids?

 Despite having acid in their name, fatty acids are very different from acids.
 Fatty acids are the building blocks for fats and oils.
 Unlike acids, they tend to be hydrating and gentle on the skin.

 What Are The Benefits of Stearic Acid In A Formulation?

 Stearic acid functions mainly as a surfactant, emulsifier, and thickener when added to cosmetics and skincare products.

 Surfactant is the short term for surface active agent.
 Surfactants are compounds that lower the surface tension between two substances to help them mix or allow the skin to be wet evenly.

-Another job of surfactants is to degrease and emulsify oils and fats and suspend soil, allowing them to be washed away.
+Another job of surfactants is to degrease and emulsify oils and fats and suspend dirt, allowing them to be washed away.
 This is possible because while one end of the surfactant molecule is attracted to water, the other end is attracted to oil.
 Thus, surfactants attract the oil, dirt, and other impurities that have accumulated on your skin during the day and wash them away.
 Due to these properties, stearic acid can be found in many different cleansers and body washes.

 Another property of stearic acid is its ability to function as a thickener or hardener.
 This is why stearic acid is added to things like soaps, candles, plastics, oil pastels, etc. It helps to harden the product and also helps to retain its shape.